-Every good camping trip starts with a trip to the grocery store – and a trusty cheese platter, without that, you’d be missing a cracker of an opportunity.
+Every good camping trip starts with a trip to the grocery store – and a trusty cheese platter.
+Without cheese, you’re missing out on a cracker of a weekend.

-We arrived at the very end of Hawks Nest beach around 1pm, in the heat of the day with about 20 other four-wheel drives parked up the beach.
-Families sat in the back of the boots, under their awnings of the car, and scrambled to and from the clear water to cool down.
+We arrived at the very end of Hawks Nest beach around 1pm, in the heat of the day with about 20 other four-wheel-drivers parked up the beach.
+Families sat in the back of their cars, under awnings, on camp chairs, and scrambled to and from the clear water to cool down.

-We watched the sun set and listened to Phil Collins and other embarassing 80’s tunes on the Tradio – singing without shame at the top of our lungs.
+We watched the sun set, and listened to everything 80s on the tradio, singing without shame at the top of our lungs.